Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game9_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-These clues effectively target 'I Am Malala' and 'When Breath Becomes Air' respectively, using specific details that are clearly not present in 'Born a Crime'.
-This provides strong misdirection.
+The fake clues are highly effective at pointing to 'I Am Malala' by focusing on a young girl fighting for education and rights, which is a central theme of that book and not of 'Born a Crime' or 'When Breath Becomes Air'.
+They successfully misdirect away from the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices